incebellipipo/introduction-to-linux-programming/README.md

 This repository needs:
 - Translation.
 Any translation will be welcomed.
 You may create `README.<LANG_CODE>.md` file next to `README.md` file.
 - More examples.
 Yes we need more examples
 - Explanations for examples.
-I also didn't write what which code does. _Sorry folks™_
+I also didn't write what which code does. _Sorry folks™, didn't have time to write docs, classic._
 - Resources.
 Good ones.
 If you think you know a good resource, let us know.

 How you can contribute:
 - Fork this repository _You'll need a github account.
 If you don't want to create it, clone it, change it, [mail it](mailto:emircem.gezer@gmail.com)._
-- Do what you do
+- Do what you do.
-- Test your code. or I'll. _Please don't make me test your code_
+- Test your code. or I'll. _You may make me test your code_.
-- Use [conventional commits](https://www.conventionalcommits.org). _I'm really sensitive about it_
+- Use [conventional commits](https://www.conventionalcommits.org). _I'm really sensitive about it_.
 - Create pull request as usual.

 ## Topics